Compatibility

 Making Screen Effects using the builder Deno file:

-NOTE: Using this method requires the following to be installed in your system: Deno, ffmpeg.
+IMPORTANT: Using this method requires the following to be installed in your system: Deno, ffmpeg.
 After getting those, restart your computer.

-- A screen effect is composed of multiple font frames that the datapack uses to show the animation.
+A screen effect is composed of multiple font frames that the datapack uses to show the animation.

 folder to make this process easier.